martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 # Message definition changes and Ickle queries

 Ickle query with a field name that is unknown to the Infinispan server fails.
 Therefore, we need to be careful about updates and removals we perform in message definitions.
-On top of that, we need to make sure that queries are built with definition changes in mind.
+On top of that, we need to make sure that queries are constructed with definition changes in mind.
 For this reason, it may be necessary to introduce some intermediate storage versions that provide the migration step on query level.
 Given the previous example where we replaced `clientTemplateId` with `clientScopeId`, the migration could be done in the following steps:

 ### Query in storage version 1